MicrosoftDocs/entra-docs/docs/identity/conditional-access/managed-policies.md

 > ...at Microsoft, our more than 10,000 security experts analyze over 65 trillion signals each day... driving some of the most influential insights in cybersecurity.
 Together, we can build cyber resilience through innovative action and collective defense.

-As part this work we're making Microsoft managed policies available in Microsoft Entra tenants around the world.
+As part this work we're making Microsoft-managed policies available in Microsoft Entra tenants around the world.
 These [simplified Conditional Access policies](#what-is-conditional-access) take action to require multifactor authentication, which a [recent study](https://arxiv.org/abs/2305.00945) finds can reduce the risk of compromise by 99.22%.

 At launch Microsoft is deploying the following three policies where our data tells us they would increase an organization's security posture: